-5. Click anywhere on the screen to enter the live stage.
+5. Click on the green arrow icon to enter with a nickname, or click anywhere on the screen to enter the live stage with the nickname Guest.

 You see the live stage and usually also the chat window.
 Note that players can hide or expose the chat as appropriate for their performance, so don't be alarmed if it isn't there.